Shalyne-K/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Function that checks for alphabetic character
+Function that prints the sign of a number